HarouneHdd/order-summary-component/README.md

 - See hover states for interactive elements

-- See that there is a desktop vervion and a mobile version
+- See that there is a desktop version and a mobile version

 ### Screenshot